-Type 2 diabetes stems from the body’s inability to properly use or ultimately make enough insulin, the hormone that helps regulate sugar, starches and other foods the body uses for energy.
-It’s the most common form of diabetes and is nearing epidemic proportions in the United States, owing mostly to the increasing prevalence of obesity and consumption of processed foods with high glycemic loads.
+Type 2 diabetes stems from the body’s inability to properly use insulin, the hormone that helps regulate sugar, starches and other foods the body metabolizes for energy.
+It’s the most common form of diabetes and is nearing epidemic proportions in the United States, owing mostly to the increasing prevalence of obesity and widespread consumption of processed foods with high glycemic loads.

-If you’re a postmenopausal woman, drinking coffee might help lower your risk of type 2 diabetes.
-But keep in mind that lifestyle is a big influence on the well-known risk factors for this disease: being overweight and sedentary and having metabolic syndrome and insulin resistance.
-If you have these risk factors, don’t rely on coffee alone to protect you.
+While evidence suggests that drinking coffee might lower your risk of type 2 diabetes, keep in mind that other well-known lifestyle factors strongly contribute to risk for this disease, including being overweight and sedentary and having metabolic syndrome.
+If you have any of these concerns, don’t rely on coffee alone to protect you.

 In addition, consider how coffee affects the rest of your body.
 It can cause anxiety, insomnia, tremor, irregular heartbeat, digestive complaints, urinary tract irritation, and, for men, prostate problems.
 And it can be addictive.

 Rikard Landberg et al, “Plasma metabolite biomarkers of boiled and filtered coffee intake and their association with type 2 diabetes risk,” Journal of Internal Medicine, December 9, 2019, doi.org/10.1111/joim.13009